kelvindex/cs124-lab2/design/design.md

 brighter and more fun, but we figured it would ultimately be too distracting.

-Previous version of our app had a walk through element organized in 6 categories by buttons on the page as such:
+Previous version of our signedInApp had a walk through element organized in 6 categories by buttons on the page as such:

 ![Image of task list page](index.png)